Is counting cards illegal?

 Technological and Procedural Measures

-Utilized to identify known counters entering the casino.
+Casinos utilize certain measures to identify known counters entering the casino.
 Experts may be called upon to analyze live or recorded gameplay to confirm skilled card counting.
-Photos of suspected counters are compared against a database of known individuals.
-Specialized staff may be deployed to discreetly observe and confirm counting behaviors.
-Post-visit analysis can lead to barring or trespassing of confirmed counters.
+Photos of suspected counters are compared against a database of known individuals. casinos may deploy specialized staff to discreetly observe and confirm counting behaviors.
+Post-visit analysis can lead to barring confirmed counters.

 Watching for Team Play